wiloon/blog/content/post/archive-0/2012-04-08-jarwar-ear.md

 Here we can upgrade the structure of the WAR file, and maintain a more complex conglomeration of things.
 And, the configuration information that a java server (container) would need to run it.

-Then someone said, "Here lets keep the deployment stuff in there, and the application can self-deploy!&#8221;
+Then someone said, "Here lets keep the deployment stuff in there, and the application can self-deploy!"

 technology came along, the need arose to package additional application objects such as JSPs, servlets, and HTML and XML files.
 Also, Java Web applications require more complex configuration information.